Insulation

 Weight ⚖️ Very light ⚖️ Heavier

-Typical performance & thickness (guide)
+Typical performance and thickness guide

 • λ-values (declared):